Programs

 Contact

-If you have a program in mind, let's talk.
+If you have something in mind, let's talk.

-If you are planning something for a school, a team, a museum, a campus, a festival, or a smaller group, we can help shape the right format together.
+If you are planning something for a school, a team, a museum, a campus, a festival, or a smaller group, we can help shape the right format.

 School and team programs Public telescope nights 2027 eclipse trip